nitzanlab/Self-Organization-Through-Local-Cell-Cell-Communication-Drives-Intestinal-Epithelial-Zonation/README.md

 4. change the directory path for HOME_DIR in utils/constants.py to where you have saved these directories in the format explained above
 5. download packages using the requirements.txt file found in utils subdirectory
 6. under paper/plotScripts exists the python file plotALL.py includes a function plot_all_figures() , call and run it in main.py
+7. the plots shown in the figures will be saved to paper/graphs/ to four different directions
+    a. autonomous_zonation_figure_plots
+    b. zonation_plasticity_plots
+    c. neighborhood_zone_adoption_plots
+    d. continuous_regenerative_figure_plots

 """